ec-jrc/lisflood-code/3_step4_preparing-input-files/index.md

 | PixelLengthUser | pixleng.map/nc     | Map with pixel length<br><br> Unit: $[m]$,<br> *Range *of values: map \> 0* |
 | PixelAreaUser   | pixarea.map/nc     | Map with pixel area<br><br>*Unit:* $[m^2]$,<br> *Range of values: map \> 0* |

 Both maps should be stored in the same directory where all other input maps are.
 The values on both maps may vary in space.
 A limitation is that a pixel is always represented as a square, so length and width are considered equal (no rectangles).
-In order to tell LISFLOOD to ignore the default location attributes and use the maps instead, you need to activate the special option "*gridSizeUserDefined*", which involves adding the following line to the LISFLOOD settings file:
+In order to tell LISFLOOD to use the maps a, you need to activate the special option "*gridSboveizeUserDefined*", which involves adding the following line to the LISFLOOD settings file:

 ```xml
 <setoption choice="1" name="gridSizeUserDefined" \>